 Your aquarium is considered very small in the grand realm of “fishkeeping” so it is going to be difficult to keep clean.
 The problem with small tanks is the amount of oxygen in the tank is limited because the amount of water is limited.
 Compare it to a human being inside the trunk of a car.. the amount of air will run clean out unless more new air is added.

 Not trying to scare you, but instead of just inform you of the importance of keeping up with cleaning the tank and the water.
 Alright.. enough preaching on that.. lets get to the point here.

 Having a clean tank and water inside the tank is a necessity to your Betta living a long healthy life.
-The natural habitat of the Betta fish is somewhat of a “pond water hole” setup.
+The natural habitat of the Betta fish is somewhat of a “” setup.
 THIS MEANING, water current really isn’t their thing.
 They are not used to it and don’t like it.
 Powerful filters aren’t the most ideal setup for Betta tanks.

-I would highly advise a small sponge filter as the best setup..
+I would highly advise a small sponge filter setup.
 Sponge filters use air from an aerator to push up bubbles through a pipe and water vacuums through the sponge on its way up with the bubbles.
 It’s somewhat hard to envision unless you see it in action.

 These sponge filters work incredibly well too.
 As a beginner fish keeper years ago, I underestimated the power of filtering water through a stupid sponge.
 Boy was I wrong!
 I’ve been on board ever since and hopefully you can see the light.

 Point blank, changing the water in your Betta tank is going to be the most influential factor to having clean water.
 The trick is to do them properly so your fish doesn’t stress out when you do them (Fish die from stress very easily).
 In a small tank like yours, I would change a maximum of 30% of the water at once.
 All you have to do is pour the water out carefully or just use a large cup.